 Ph.D. in Education Sciences

 The Ph.D. in Education Sciences program is designed for individuals seeking research careers at research-intensive universities, education agencies, research centers, and private organizations.
-While the program is housed within the College of Education, the Department of Educational Policy Studies participates in three options for the degree: (1.)
-Educational Evaluation & Policy, (2.)
-Philosophical & Cultural Inquiry, and (3.)
-Quantitative & Psychometric Methods (in conjunction with the Department of Educational, School, & Counseling Psychology).
+While the program is housed within the College of Education, the Department of Educational Policy Studies participates in two options for the degree: (1.)
+Educational Evaluation & Policy and (2.)
+Philosophical & Cultural Inquiry.
 The Education Sciences program offers considerable flexibility to students seeking to develop rigorous methodological skill sets and/or deep contextual understandings of education policy and practice.
+For more information about applying please visit https://education.uky.edu/epe/apply/.

 Additional information about the program can be found on the College of Education website.